North Carolina Highway 98: Route description

 NC 98 begins at US 15 Business/US 501 Business in downtown Durham.
 The eastbound lanes of the road begin at Roxboro Street, however the westbound lanes continue to Magnum Street along a one-way road.
 From its terminus, the road heads east along Holloway Street, following a concurrency with US 70 Business.
 Holloway Street continues to the I-885/US 70 interchange, where the US 70 Business concurrency ends.
 NC 98 continues running along Holloway Street, until intersecting Clayton Road, where it then become Wake Forest Highway.
 Wake Forest Highway continues to be the name for NC 98 throughout Durham County.
 The highway passes by Oak Grove Elementary School and Neal Middle School on the outskirts of Durham.
 Before leaving Durham County, the road passes over an extension of Falls Lake.

 As the highway enters Wake County, the name changes to Durham Road, which stays the name of the road until Wake Forest.
 After an intersection with Old Creedmoor Road, NC 98 and NC 50 have a cloverleaf interchange.
 Continuing to the east, the road intersects Six Forks and New Light Roads, before once again crossing over Falls Lake.
 After passing by several neighborhoods and crossing over Falls Lake two more times, the road intersects Thompson Mill Road, where it widens from a two lane road to a four lane divided highway.
-After about 1/2 mi, the road intersects both Falls of the Neuse Road and NC 98 Business The name Durham Road changes to follow NC 98 Business and NC 98 continues to become the Dr. Calvin Jones Highway.
+After about 1/2 mi, the road intersects both Old Falls of Neuse Road and NC 98 Business.
+The name Durham Road changes to follow NC 98 Business and NC 98 continues to become the Dr. Calvin Jones Highway.
 After passing by the Wakefield neighborhood, the road has a single-point urban interchange with US 1 (Capital Boulevard).
 Continuing straight it goes on to intersects Galaxy Drive, US 1A (South Main Street), Franklin Street, and Heritage Lake Road, before meeting back up with NC 98 Business at the Wait Avenue/Jones Dairy Road intersection.
 After the intersection, NC 98 changes back into a two lane road, carrying the Wait Avenue name.
 The highway passes through a very rural area east of Wake Forest, with a few neighborhoods present.
 Wait Avenue intersects Averette Road at a stoplight, and then continues on to intersect NC 96 just north of Rolesville.